top of page

 Presentations

-• Oral presentation - Take an advantage of oral presentation of your paper/ research on site and get the first hand remarks and comments from the audience.
+• Oral presentation in-person - Take an advantage of oral presentation of your paper/ research on site and get the first hand remarks and comments from the audience.
 Encourage a live discussion regarding the presented topic and network with other researchers and academics.

 Equipment that will be provided by the conference and setup in all presentation rooms :